 Support for shot clock growing among OSAA basketball coaches

-Pat Coons has heard all the arguments against adding a shot clock in Oregon high school basketball.
+The arguments against adding a shot clock in Oregon high school basketball have been around for years and everyone knows them.

 It would be too expensive for schools to purchase.
 It would be too difficult to find operators on a regular basis.
 It would lead to more zone defense.
 It would make it harder for teams with lesser talent to compete.

-But in the view of Coons, the president of the Oregon Basketball Coaches Association, a simple point trumps all of these concerns.
+But in the view of Pat Coons, a former boys basketball coach at Westview High School and president of the Oregon Basketball Coaches Association, a simple point trumps all of these concerns.

 "We're not saying we need a shot clock.
 We're saying we ought to have it if coaches think it would be better for the game," Coons said.

-So Coons, who started the OBCA in 2016 and a year later retired as Westview's boys coach, decided to find out exactly how Oregon coaches felt about the shot clock.
+So Coons, who started the OBCA in 2016 and retired as Westview's boys coach a year later, decided to find out exactly how Oregon coaches felt about the shot clock.
 An OBCA survey of 270 boys and girls coaches, presented last year to the OSAA state championship committee, revealed that 76 percent favored it.

 Those supporting the shot clock argue that it keeps teams from holding the ball and enhances player development.
 They say it also makes for a faster, more entertaining game.